dotnet/designs/proposed/simple-csharp-programs.md

 ```

 However, the model is based on FSX and F# Interactive, which is not a realistic approach for C# to do.
 The CSX and C# dialects are subtly different, there is legacy behavior to reconcile, and more.

+A "Simple F# Programs" proposal could also be implemented.
+However, it would require the F# language to support `#!` in non-scripts and global `open`s.

+### A note on `dotnet-script`

+This proposal is very similar to [`dotnet-script`](https://github.com/filipw/dotnet-script).
+Some of these similarities are:

+* Support for `#!` to make executing scripts easier
+* Support for `#r "nuget:..."` in C# scripts

+ However, there are some notable differences:

+* `dotnet-script` is based on the C# scripting model (CSX) which has subtle differences from C# proper
+* `dotnet-script` evaluates code with the C# scripting model (`Microsoft.CodeAnalysis.CSharp.Scripting`)
+* `dotnet-script` is a global tool, not an evolution of `dotnet run` and `dotnet build itself`
+* `dotnet-script` also comes with its own (awesome) scaffolding
+* `dotnet-script` supports specifying the target framework
+* `dotnet-script` is also a REPL

+Of these differences, the first and second are the most prominent.
+"Simple C# Programs" are not C# script programs.
+The C# scripting dialect lets you do several things that C# proper cannot, such as shadowing and method bodies being declarable outside class declarations.
+C# scripts also cannot declare namespaces.

+This proposal does not aim to bring the C# scripting model into `dotnet build`/`dotnet run`.
+Hence, we can't "just use `dotnet-script`".